Stalking the monster rewards card sign-up bonus

 Visa, MasterCard and American Express all issue gift cards, which can be used in any store accepting credit cards.
 Generic gift cards typically come with a $3.95 fee per card, so buy them in high-dollar values to minimize expenses.

-For fee-free gift cards, check out gift cards from large vendors like Wal-Mart or Amazon.com, which offer no-fee, free-shipping gift cards that never expire.
+For fee-free gift cards, check out gift cards from large vendors such as Wal-Mart or Amazon.com, which offer no-fee, free-shipping gift cards that never expire.
 Amazon gift cards can be used for your grocery purchases as well via Amazon’s Grocery and Gourmet Food section.

 Time your application for a rewards card with a bonus offer to coincide with high-expense periods, such as holidays, vacations, weddings and anniversaries.